 It has not already sold, even on a conditional basis, the capacity which it is seeking to purchase through the Auction;

-Its Bidders will only place Bids for capacity pursuant to a bona fide estimate of Participant’s actual needs.
-The Participant will not engage in hoarding behavior.
+Bidders will only place Bids for capacity pursuant to a bona fide estimate of Participant’s actual needs.
+Participant will not engage in hoarding behavior.

 Termination – Rolling back (“rewind”)